abrhor/Quantcademy/README.md

 # QuantCademy
-Bring quantitative finance education to Bergen Tech
+Bring quantitative finance education to teenagers where they they may be.
+I am on a mission to change the status quo.